 Don't go chasing around looking for watercress plug plants - growing watercress from seed requires no special skills or equipment.
 Simply sow the seed directly into containers during March and April, or as soon as the average daily temperatures reach 8-15°C. Germination should occur within 14 days.

 There’s no need to cover your seeds.
 Just sprinkle them over the surface of moist compost and they will sprout happily.
 Sow regularly through spring and early summer for a constant supply of fresh leaves.

-You can also treat watercress seed as a windowsill microgreen, surface sowing in small seed trays pre-saturated with water.
-Once growth is underway, keep the trays on saucers of water and harvest watercress microgreens when plants are 5cm (2") high or so.
+If you want to grow watercress seed as a microgreen on your windowsill, simply sprinkle seeds over the surface of pre-saturated soil in small seed trays.
+Once growth is underway, keep the trays on saucers of water and harvest your watercress microgreens with sharp scissors when the plants are about 5cm (2") high.

 Top tip: If you have a surplus of fresh leaves through summer, don't let them go to waste.
 Rabbits and guinea pigs eat watercress and will enjoy this tasty treat whenever you have some to spare.
 Pet birds may also appreciate the fresh leaves too.

 © 2024 Thompson & Morgan.
 All rights reserved.
 A division of Branded Garden Products Limited.

 Sign up for exclusive offers!